 - Feelings Color Wheel (below/ linked here, shared with permission from Geoffrey Roberts; or view another example developed by Dr. Gloria Wilcox of the Gottman Institute here)

-Before starting the first week’s prompt (Racial Identity Formation), POP staff will have a group discussion to share what we hope to get from this experience, and decide how we would like to engage in discussions throughout the challenge.
+Before starting the first week’s prompt (Racial Identity Formation; broken link will be replaced when available on the FSNE website!), POP staff will have a group discussion to share what we hope to get from this experience, and decide how we would like to engage in discussions throughout the challenge.
 Most of the daily prompts also include a “Dig Deeper” section; the team will decide together which of these to focus on as a group and encourages team member to pursue deeper learning and understanding on their own time too.